emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

         Un-installing and re-installing was the only solution to fix the issue.
         (Initially the re-install process selected a newer version which led to even more errors - only re-installing to the exact same version as before solved the problem)
   - changing a property name doesn't always propagate to the graphql schema
-  - adding a new property to an existing component sometimes is non-editable when trying to use in a content type.
+  - adding a new property to an existing component sometimes is non-editable and grayed out ("No permission to see this field") when trying to use in a content type.
     - restarting the server may or may not fix this.
   - if you create a Single Type with the same name (but singular) as a Collection Type (plural name), the application shows again a non-descriptive "an error occured" message.
     - it's not possible to restart the server.